themitosan/grpp/README.md

 <a id="how-to-build"></a>
 ## How to build
 There are three ways of compiling GRPP: Easy mode, development mode or production mode.

+Also: You will need `npm` in order to compile GRPP.

 <a id="how-to-build-easy"></a>
 ### Easy mode